Private, In-Home Tutoring in Johnston, Rhode Island

-SchoolTutoring Academy’s tutoring programs for Johnston students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Johnston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Johnston Public Schools district follows the Common Core Standards, a group of minimum requirements prescribed for high school graduates that should prepare them to enter college or a career position.
 These standards are based on the entry-level requirements of most colleges or jobs.
 These standards address the basic subjects, such as Mathematics and Language Arts.
 Language Arts encompasses literary in social studies, history, science, and technology.